 Lastly, when a ball is heading towards the hitter’s torso and there is no escape, have the hitter practice the following techniques:

 - First, immediately turn their upper body into the plate.

-- Second, raise front shoulder to protect the face.
+- Second, raise the front shoulder to protect the face.

-- Third, drop front elbow to side to protect the ribs.
+- Third, drop the front elbow to the side to protect the ribs.

 - Fourth, dip the chin down to protect the neck.

-- Lastly, pull hands and forearms in tight and hide behind front side.
+- Lastly, pull hands and forearms in tight and hide behind the front side.

 If the hitter adjusts incorrectly, the coach can explain how opening up and backing away exposes the front of the body, and arms and hands.

 Significantly, when a player feels they can react automatically to protect themselves, they will hit more confidently.

 Concept 3 to Overcome Fear of Being Hit